 truly tournament-worthy course, incorporating four lakes and a formidable,

 in-play canal.
 This scenic, 6,950-yard, par 72 course has hosted the Humana Challenge for over two decades.

 Jack Nicklaus Private Course at PGA WEST

 The Jack Nicklaus Private Course at PGA WEST, designed by ‘The Golden Bear’ is the third course at PGA WEST to host the Humana Challenge and has been a part of the tournament’s history since 2009.
-Also a Certified Audubon International Cooperative Sanctuary, at 6,951 yards long, the ack Nicklaus Private Course at PGA WEST has the highest rating (74.3) and slope (146) of the three Private Courses at PGA WEST.
+Also a Certified Audubon International Cooperative Sanctuary, at 6,951 yards long, the Jack Nicklaus Private Course at PGA WEST has the highest rating (74.3) and slope (146) of the three Private Courses at PGA WEST.

 Initially, Nicklaus was commissioned to design this course to host the 1991 Ryder Cup.
 With International television coverage gaining prominence, the event was moved to the East Coast to Kiawah Island’s Ocean Course.
-Nicklaus deemed this incredibly scenic and unique layout is among the prestigious global family of Jack Nicklaus Signature Golf Courses.
+This incredibly scenic and unique layout is among the prestigious global family of Jack Nicklaus Signature Golf Courses.

 La Quinta Country Club

 La Quinta Country Club was established in 1959 and for fifty years has been known to the world’s golfing community as the “Jewel of the Desert.”
 It was on their rolling tree-lined fairways where the late President Dwight Eisenhower first became devoted to golf in the desert.
 Even today, professionals and amateurs alike consider this course, designed by Frank and Lawrence Hughes, one of the finest; its greens among “the best on tour.”